gabrieleteotino/bluish-capsule/content/post/2018-04-04-manage-docker-with-portainer.md

 ## Run

-Connect to the host with the browser, ti will ask for a new admin password.
+Connect to the host with the browser.
+Use https if certificates are installed.

+On the first run it will ask for a new admin password.

 Enjoy.